-Bankruptcy reaffirmation benefit a debtor by allowing you to keep the property and improve your credit.
-When you reaffirm, you continue to owe the bank after filing bankruptcy and they report your on time payments.
+Bankruptcy reaffirmation benefits a debtor by allowing you to keep the property and improve your credit.
+When you reaffirm, you continue to owe the bank after filing bankruptcy and they report your on-time payments.
 Reaffirmations are voluntary and drafted by the lender.
 Your attorney does not draft them.
-You normally have to call the creditor and ask the reaffirmation be sent to your attorney.
-Reaffirmations must be signed within 30 days after the 341 or property may be repossessed.
+You normally have to call the creditor and ask the reaffirmation to be sent to your attorney.
+Reaffirmations must be signed within 15 days after the 341 or property may be repossessed.
 There are three things to remember.

 Benefits and Costs of a Bankruptcy reaffirmation

-Almost every lender will accept payments in exchange for not repossessing or foreclosing, You can voluntarily repay after a bankruptcy.
-But banks won’t report your on time payments to credit bureaus unless you reaffirm.
-If you don’t reaffirm you wont be sued for any deficiency.
+Almost every lender will accept payments in exchange for not repossessing or foreclosing.
+You can voluntarily repay after a bankruptcy.
+But banks won’t report on-time payments to credit bureaus unless you reaffirm.
+If you don’t reaffirm you won’t be sued for any deficiency.
 When you owe too much for your car consider filing a redemption or surrendering instead.

 Redemption Reaffirmation or Surrender

-You have three options with your car or home after you file a bankruptcy:
+You have three options with your car or home after you file bankruptcy:

-- If your car is unreliable and you owe too much you can surrender your car or home in bankruptcy and owe nothing, which is a good way to get rid of a lemon.
+- If your car is unreliable and you owe too much you can surrender your car or home in bankruptcy and owe nothing, which is a good way to get rid of a lemon auto.
 However, then you need another car or home.
-During a Chapter 7 bankruptcy Budget auto and Toyota of Louisville will finance an auto and their rates are better than a buy here pay here.
+During a Chapter 7 Bankruptcy, Budget Auto and Toyota of Louisville will finance an auto and their rates are better than the “buy here – pay here” option.
 If your auto is not reliable or it is not worth more than the debt, now may be the time to exchange it!

 - If you bought a good car or a good house for a good price and a good interest rate you can keep it by reaffirming the debt and paying the lender as if you have never bankrupted that creditor.
 Most lenders will also allow you to just make car and insurance payments on the auto to keep it.

-- Redemptions are when you pay the lender in a lump sum the replacement price for the auto.
+- Redemptions are when you pay the lender a lump sum for the replacement price of the auto.
 The lender is then ordered by the court to release the lien and you own the car free and clear.
-There are lenders who will lend to you the amount to refinance your car.
-722 Redemption may save you money by allowing you to pay the actual value of the car and not what you owe.
-(1-888-721-2800) If you have to surrender a car they may be able to put you into a different car.
+Then, there are lenders who will lend you the amount to refinance your car.
+However, 722 Redemption might save you money by allowing you to pay the actual value of the car and not what you owe.
+(1-888-721-2800) Also, if you have to surrender a car they may be able to put you into a different car.